The Drover's Wife (short story): On screen and stage

 In 1968, the Australian Broadcasting Commission created a 45-minute adaptation of the story, directed by Giancarlo Manara and featuring Clarissa Kaye in the lead role.

 In 2016 the story was adapted into a play by Leah Purcell.
 It premiered at the Belvoir Theatre in September 2016, and was directed by Leticia Cáceres.

-Purcell's film version, entitled The Drover’s Wife: The Legend of Molly Johnson, premiered at the South by Southwest film festival on 18 March 2021 and was released in Australia and the UK in May 2022.
+Purcell's film version, entitled The Drover's Wife: The Legend of Molly Johnson, premiered at the South by Southwest film festival on 18 March 2021 and was released in Australia and the UK in May 2022.
+Purcell's play was adapted into an opera with music by George Palmer, part of the 2026 opening program of the Queensland Performing Arts Centre's Glasshouse Theatre, with Nina Korbe in the title role and Tahu Matheson conducting.